cadalzolc/cadalzolc/README.md

 ### 👋 Awesome Morning,

-Welcome to my Github Page.
-You can explore my repositories for projects and related tutorials.
+Hi, Welcome to my Github Page.

+You can explore my repositories for free projects and related tutorials.
-I am committed to share my knowledge for out of school youth.
-Hope we can collaborate in the future:
+If you have inquiry feel free to reach me out.

-Check this out if you have something for me:
+Check this out if you want to collaborate:

-- 🔭 I’m currently working as an Off-shore Fullstack .Net Developer.
+- 🔭 I’m currently working as an Off-shore Fullstack Developer.
 - 🌱 I’m teaching out of school youth.
-- 🤔 You can hire me as as Freelance private tutor or commissioned projects.
+- 🤔 You can hire me for project based contract.
-- 💬 You can hire me as a Outsource Fullstack .Net Developer.

 ### Got a work for me?
  📫 Reach me thru: cadalzolc@niftyers.com